brucemack/brucemack.github.io/_posts/2025-01-25-sdr-passband-testing.md

 and may result in improved opposite sideband suppression performance.
 The purpose of this experiment is to evaluate this parameter.

+*NOTE:* After more research, I found [a good paper from 2012 written by Oscar Steila, IK1XPV](https://www.qsl.net/ik1xpv/dsp/pdf/aiqben.pdf) that talks about this issue in detail and contains references to several academic papers on the topic.
+It turns out that this phenomenon is commonly called "I/Q imbalance."
+There are two important take-aways:
+* The imbalance could actually be a frequency-dependent factor in a multi-band rig.
+The simple tap delay adjustment shown on this page may not be sufficient to fix the problem across a wide range of operating frequencies.
+* The imbalance refers to differences in *amplitude as well as phase*.
+My simple receiver assumes the amplitudes of the I and Q channel are the same.
+I will need to do some more testing to demonstrate the implication of this assumption.

 ### Test Setup

 One of the great things about SDR rigs is that systematic performance testing can